valeriitropin/validator/README.md

   ],
 }
 ```
-Validates object with passed rules.
+Validates an object with passed rules.

 ### optional
 ```typescript